Evolutionary psychology of language: Variation in human language

 By some classifications, nearly 7000 languages exist worldwide, with a great amount of variation thought to have evolved through cultural differentiation.
 There are four factors that are thought to be the reason as to why language variation exists between cultures: founder effects, drift, hybridization and adaptation.
 With the vast amounts of lands available, different tribes branched out to claim territory, which would require new place names, as well as names for new activities (such as terms for new fishing techniques required in streams by a people who had previously only fished from the ocean).
-Groups who lived far apart had little or no communication, even if they originally spoke the same language, allowing for their languages to drift apart.
+Groups that lived far apart had little or no communication, even if they originally spoke the same language, which allowed their languages to drift apart.

 Hybridization also played a significant role in the language evolution.
-One group would come in contact with another tribe, then the two groups would pick up words and sounds from each other, eventually leading to the formation of a new language.
-Finally, adaptation had an impact on language differentiation.
-Natural environments and cultural contexts would change over time; therefore the groups had to adapt to the environment and their language had to adapt to it as well.
+One group would come in contact with another tribe.
+Thn, the two groups would pick up words and sounds from each other, which eventually leads to the formation of a new language.

+Finally, adaptation would have an impact on language differentiation.
+Natural environments and cultural contexts would change over time and so the groups had to adapt to the environment, and their language had to adapt to it as well.
 For example, the introduction of bronze-making in an area would prompt the introduction or creation of terms related to bronze.

-Atkinson theorized that language may have originated in Africa, since African languages have a greater variation of speech sounds than other languages.
+Atkinson theorized that language may have originated in Africa since African languages have a greater variation of speech sounds than languages elsewhere.
 Those sounds are seen as the root for the other languages that exist across the world.

 Communication in other animals

-Research indicates that nonhuman animals (e.g., apes, dolphins, and songbirds) show evidence of language.
+Research indicates that nonhuman animals such as apes, dolphins, and songbirds show evidence of language.
 Comparative studies of the sensory-motor system reveal that speech is not special to humans: nonhuman primates can discriminate between two different spoken languages.
 Anatomical aspects of humans, particularly the descended larynx, has been believed to be unique to humans' capacity to speak.
 However, further research revealed that several other mammals have a descended larynx besides humans, which indicates that a descended larynx must not be the only anatomical feature needed for speech production.

 Vocal imitation is not uniquely human as well.
 Songbirds seem to acquire species-specific songs by imitating.
 Because nonhuman primates do not have a descended larynx, they lack vocal imitative capacity, which is why studies involving these primates have taught them nonverbal means of communication, e.g., sign language.

-Koko and Nim Chimpsky are two apes that have successfully learned to use sign language, but not to the extent that a human being can.
+Koko and Nim Chimpsky are two apes that have successfully learned to use sign language but not to the extent of human beings.
 Nim is a chimpanzee that was taken in by a family in the 1970s and was raised as if he were a human child.
-Nim mastered 150 signs, which were limited but useful.
+He mastered 150 signs, which were limited but useful.
 Koko was a gorilla that was taken in by a Stanford student.
 She mastered 1,000 signs for generative communication.